open-contracting/yapw/docs/index.rst

    from yapw import clients

-   class Consumer(clients.Threaded, clients.Blocking, clients.Base):
+   class Consumer(clients.Threaded, clients.Blocking):
        pass

-   class Publisher(clients.Blocking, clients.Base):
+   class Publisher(clients.Blocking):
        pass

 Each mixing contributes features, such that a client will: